-“A Nigerian businessman doesn’t say no to anything so I decided to go and look for solar powered refrigerators,” he said with a contended smile.
+“A Nigerian businessman doesn’t say no to anything so I decided to go and look for solar-powered refrigerators,” he said with a contented smile.

 This was in 2005 and so began an eventful, sometimes tumultuous affair with solar.
 At the time, solar was a foreign concept in Nigeria, not like it is mainstream now, but it is a leap from where it was, over ten years ago.

 Soremekun searched and found solar refrigerators and installed 500 in several local government areas in Nigeria.
 That’s when it struck him that he could take this stuff seriously.
-You heard of a man who took shoes to sell in a place where there was no shoes, well in Nigeria, not only where there no shoes, many viewed ‘shoes’ with suspicion.
+You heard of a man who took shoes to sell in a place where there were no shoes, well in Nigeria, not only were there no shoes, many viewed ‘shoes’ with suspicion.

 “At that time, I didn’t know what I was getting into, it was very expensive and nobody was interested.
 After the order from the ministry, I didn’t get business for some time so I had to fire some of my staff,” he sighed with a sigh.

 A lifeline soon came when the Rural Electrification Agency and Energy Commission of Nigeria started doing street lights and solar pumping systems for rural areas.
 He got involved but Eldorado was far away.

 “It was still very difficult because I was doing maybe one contract in a year.
 Private people were not doing anything.
 Eventually, I started organising solar conferences just to increase awareness to solar, it was also difficult to get sponsorship and after three years, I stopped altogether,” said the father of three.

 Since forming Rubitec Solar in 2004, the company has been heavily involved in renewable energy projects in the country mostly through government contracts.
 Since solar has gain limited traction in the country, government agencies award the most contracts for solar projects.